MicrosoftDocs/sql-docs/docs/2014/database-engine/view-event-session-data.md

     -   [fn_xe_file_target_read_file](/sql/relational-databases/system-functions/sys-fn-xe-file-target-read-file-transact-sql)

     -   You can view more than one .XEL file by selecting **Merge Extended Event Files** from the File -> Open menu.

+    -   Use Powershell Read-SQLXevent in [SQLServer.XEvent module](https://www.powershellgallery.com/packages/SqlServer.XEvent)

+    -   Programmatically consume XEvents by using the [XELite NuGet](https://www.nuget.org/packages/Microsoft.SqlServer.XEvent.XELite)

 ### Watching Live Data
  You can watch live data as it is being captured.